AMRUTHASIRIV/iris_species_prediction/README.md

 ## Iris_Flower_Species_Prediction
 This project focuses on using machine learning to predict the species of Iris flowers based on their petal and sepal measurements.
+The Iris flower species include Setosa, Versicolor, Virginica.

 ## Project Goals
 - Gain hands-on experience with machine learning